samuelstaylor/NV-center-diamond/README.md

   * These are not the true excited-state phonon modes/frequencies.
   * Performing full TDDFT for each displaced geometry would be prohibitively expensive.
+  * A widely used simplification is the equal-mode approximation (EMA), which assumes:
+  *   The excited-state potential energy surface is a rigid shift of the ground-state PES.
+      - Under EMA:
+      - Ground-state phonon frequencies and modes are reused for the excited state.
   * This **vertical approximation** captures electron–phonon coupling effects for the excited-state geometry without full TDDFT calculations.